Kotlin/kotlinx.serialization/docs/polymorphism.md

 class MessageWrapper(@Polymorphic val message: Message)
 ```

-Open classes have state, can be instantiated and have usual serializer.
+Open classes have a state, can be instantiated and have a usual serializer.
 So, for

 ```kotlin
 @Serializable